 While compute the Tariff Contribution, no Rounding off will be applied.

-After arriving the Tariff Contribution, while compute the Upper Capping and Lower Capping, the Rule / Rating Engine shall apply the 2 decimal Round off.
+After arriving the Tariff Contribution, while compute the Upper Capping and Lower Capping, the Rules and Rating Engine shall apply the 2 decimal Round off.

 While compute the GLM Contribution, no Rounding off will be applied at any step.